ErpNetDocs/tech/advanced/concepts/aggregates.md

 For example, in @@name, this is one single aggregate:

 - a SalesOrder
-- the Sales Order Lines of this Sales Order
+- the sales order lines of this sales order
-- the Distributed Amounts for each of these Sales Order Lines
+- the distributed amounts for each of these sales order lines
-- the Document Amounts of this Sales Order
+- the document amounts of this sales order
-- the Payment Plan of this Sales Order
+- the payment plan of this sales order

-## Parent And Root Objects
+## Parent and root objects

 Each object in an aggregate can have a parent object.The parent is the logical "owner" of the child object(s).

 For example:

-- The parent of **Sales Order Line** is **Sales Order**.
+- The parent of **sales order line** is **sales order**.
-- The parent of **Distributed Amount** is the **Sales Order Line**.
+- The parent of **distributed amount** is the **sales order line**.

-The ultimate object, which has no parent in the aggregate is the Aggregate Root.
-In this example, this is the **Sales Order**.
+The ultimate object, which has no parent in the aggregate is the aggregate root.
+In this example, this is the **sales order**.

-## Aggregate Events
+## Aggregate events

 The **Commit** and **ClientCommit** events are now available in two different variations:

-1. Object Commit / Client-Commit
+1. object commit / client-commit
-1. Aggregate Commit / Client-Commit
+1. aggregate commit / alient-commit

 What is the difference?

 When an object commit event occurs, it means that the object itself was changed.
 The aggregate event occurs for the object when there is a change in **ANY** of its constituent objects, but only if the objects is an aggregate root.

-Lets take a look at the following structure which in EnterpriseOne is one single aggregate:
+Lets take a look at the following structure which in @@name is one single aggregate:

 - a SalesOrder (which is the aggregate's root)
-- the Sales Order Lines of this Sales Order
+- the Sales order lines of this sales order
-- the Distributed Amounts for each of these Sales Order Lines
+- the distributed amounts for each of these sales order lines
-- the Document Amounts of this Sales Order
+- the document amounts of this sales order
-- the Payment Plan of this Sales Order
+- the payment plan of this sales order

-In the example above, the **Commit** event would occur for the **Sales Order** if and only if the Sales Order object itself has changed.
-While the **Aggregate Commit** will occur for the Sales Order if any of the objects in the aggregate has changed.
-For example, changing just a single Sales Order Line (without changing the Sales Order itself) would still trigger the Sales Order Aggregate event.
+In the example above, the **Commit** event would occur for the **sales order** if and only if the sales order object itself has changed.
+While the **aggregate commit** will occur for the sales order if any of the objects in the aggregate has changed.
+For example, changing just a single sales order line (without changing the sales order itself) would still trigger the Sales order aggregate event.

 > [!NOTE]
-> Commit and Client-Commit still have the same meaning.
-E.g., Commit is the low-level event, which is triggered for everything committed to the database (be it from client request or as a result of some server processing).
-While Client-Commit is triggered only based on client requests and is considered the more light-weight approach.
+> Commit and client-commit still have the same meaning.
+E.g., commit is the low-level event, which is triggered for everything committed to the database (be it from client request or as a result of some server processing).
+While client-commit is triggered only based on client requests and is considered the more light-weight approach.

 > [!NOTE]
->Initially, only the Aggregate Client Commit event would be available for user-defined business rules [Business Rules](~/advanced/business-rules/index.md).
-The Aggregate Commit will be used only internally, for system-defined business rules [System Business Rules](xref:system-business-rules)
+>Initially, only the agregate client commit event would be available for user-defined business rules [business rules](~/advanced/business-rules/index.md).
+The aggregate commit will be used only internally, for system-defined business rules [System Business Rules](xref:system-business-rules)

 The reason is to have a more light tread approach.
-If there is serious need, we can consider adding the Aggregate Commit event in the future for [Business Rules](~/advanced/business-rules/index.md).
+If there is serious need, we can consider adding the aggregate commit event in the future for [business rules](~/advanced/business-rules/index.md).

 #### See also: @Systems.Core.ExtensibleDataObjects